 For something, a little bit out of the ordinary, overhead photographs were taken of the chassis.
 The first image below, right-to-left shows the engine and 30-inch flywheel followed by a wet multiple disc clutch, and u-joint that attach to the front of the four-speed transmission.
 On the passenger’s side next to the frame is the generator that is belt driven by a pulley on the front of the transmission.

-- Enlargeable view of the front of 1914 Simplex 50 h.p.
+- Enlargeable view of the front of the 1914 Simplex 50 h.p.
 Speed Car chassis and power train.

 Behind the transmission below are a u-joint, a short torque tube, and differential, followed by the battery box.
 On either side of the diff are the foot brake drums, external shoes and the jack shafts that transfer the power to the front sprockets and side chains to the rear wheels.